 Who doesn’t feel better after eating chocolate?
 Several reasons, though, make this combination an anxiety-reducing power team.
 Cherries are high in magnesium and a polyphenol called quercetin, both of which have calming effects, Rofheart says.
 Plus, dark chocolate alone can lessen anxiety, thanks not only to its magnesium content but also to its flavonoids and tryptophan.
 “Flavonoids are a stress reducer, and the body uses tryptophan to increase mood-boosting neurotransmitters like serotonin,” she adds.

-For more health and nutrition-related content, check out The Beet's Health & Nutrition articles.
+For more expert advice, check out The Beet's Health & Nutrition articles.